-In the appraisal of new sites, ECDC will require a full overview of recent activities (annual/biannual report), publications (5 years) in the areas of interest as mentioned above and CV of competent supervisors.
+In the appraisal of new sites, ECDC will require a full overview of recent activities (annual/biannual report), publications (3 years) in the areas of interest as mentioned above and CV of competent supervisors.

 - 3. The proposed training sites should have a structured supervisory team (main, co and epidemiology supervisors and project supervisors) and have the time and capacity for training the fellows for a minimum of four hours per week.
-A local supervision review should be structured to include a formal introduction of the fellows into the host institute, host country language training, participation in internal seminars/workshops, regular monitoring of the fellows' training plan and completion of assignments. - 4.
-During their 24 months assignment, EUPHEM fellows are asked to be involved in at least four local study projects (including an outbreak investigation) which should fit with the seven major EUPHEM activities.
-The proposed projects for the fellows should be of high scientific quality and should have a multidisciplinary approach relevant for public health.
+A local supervision review should be structured to include a formal introduction of the fellows into the host institute, host country language training (EU-track), participation in internal seminars/workshops, regular monitoring of the fellows' training plan and completion of assignments. - 4.
+During their 24 months assignment, EUPHEM fellows are asked to be involved in at least four local study projects (including an outbreak investigation) which should fit with the seven EUPHEM core competencies.
+The proposed projects for the fellows should be of high scientific quality and should have a multi-disciplinary approach relevant for public health.
 All projects undertaken by EUPHEM fellows are required to be part of the daily work carried out by the host institutes. - 5.
-The proposed training sites should have the necessary microbiological infrastructure, facilities and equipment for laboratory training compliant with current European biosafety and biosecurity standards, adequate office space, information technology support, and library facilities.

-6. Selection and evaluation of the training sites will be done by the EUPHEM coordinators and training forum against written and agreed standards.
-The following criterias apply.
+The proposed training sites should have the necessary microbiological infrastructure including appropriate biorisk management and biosafety regulation according to international regulation, facilities and equipment for laboratory training compliant with current European biosafety and biosecurity standards, adequate office space, information technology support, and library facilities. - 6.
+Selection and evaluation of the training sites will be done by the EUPHEM coordinators and training forum against written and agreed standards.
+The following criteria apply.